 High-dose flu vaccines: How are they different from other flu vaccines?

-High-dose vaccines include four times as much flu virus antigen — the part of the vaccine that stimulates the immune system — as standard flu vaccines.
-This can give older people a higher immune system response against the flu.
+Some high-dose flu vaccines include 3 to 4 times as much flu virus antigen — the part of the vaccine that stimulates the immune system — as standard flu vaccines.
+One flu vaccine recommended for older adults has the same amount of antigen as the standard dose vaccine.
+But it boosts the immune response by including an ingredient called an adjuvant.

 Why is it needed?

-Studies have found higher antibody levels in older adults who received high-dose flu vaccines than in those who received standard-dose flu vaccines.
+Looking at previous flu seasons, researchers found that among people age 65 and older, high-dose flu vaccines generally help prevent flu-related hospital stays better than the standard-dose flu vaccines do.
+Studies also have found higher antibody levels in older adults who received high-dose flu vaccines than in those who received standard-dose flu vaccines.

 Are there side effects?

-In a large study comparing high-dose and standard-dose flu vaccines, those who received the high-dose vaccine were more likely to develop side effects during the week after getting the vaccine.
-Side effects included a headache, soreness at the injection site, muscle aches and fatigue.
+In a large study comparing high-dose and standard-dose flu vaccines, people who received the high-dose vaccine were more likely to develop side effects during the week after getting the vaccine.
+Side effects can include:

 © 1998-2022 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.